-Keep in mind, you’ll need to watch your serving sizes to make sure any yogurt fits into your keto framework for the day.
-Here are a few to consider:
+Keep in mind, you’ll need to watch your serving sizes to make sure any yogurt fits into your ketogenic diet and ketogenic lifestyle framework for the day.

 - 1 Oikos Triple Zero